derobins/MACSio/doc/macsio_main.rst

 The design of MACSio_ is described in detail in :download:`an accompanying design document <macsio_design.pdf>`

+MACSio_ is divided into two halves.
+The main program is responsible for managing the generation of data, as well as other compute and/or communication workloads to be mixed with I/O workloads.
+A plugin does the work of marshalling data between memory and disk.
+A given plugin is intended to represent the *best* approach for handling the data for a given I/O library and parallel I/O paradigm.
+Any given performance test involves the use of just one of the available plugins.
+Eventually, to model high-level workloads, it is concievable MACSio_ could be extended to scriptify various of the workloads, including I/O with any given plugin, it manages.

 MACSio_'s command-line arguments are designed to give the user control over the nominal I/O request sizes emitted from MPI ranks for mesh bulk data and for amorphous metadata.
 The user specifies a size, in bytes, for mesh pieces.
 MACSio_ then computes a mesh part size, in nodes, necessary to hit this target byte count for